-I am a big person having my own gravitational field but a small pin does not attach to me?
+I am a large person having my own gravitational field so why does a small pin does not attach to me?

 Because that force is so small that it cannot glue that pin to you and at the same time the force with which the Earth is pulling it is much more and the pin falls down.